turbot/steampipe-plugin-googledirectory/docs/index.md

 # Google Directory + Steampipe

-[Google Directory](https://developers.google.com/admin-sdk/directory) is the users, groups, domains and other organizational features of Google Workspace.
+A [Google Directory](https://developers.google.com/admin-sdk/directory) contains the users, groups, domains and other organizational features of a Google Workspace.
 [Google Workspace](https://workspace.google.com) is a collection of cloud computing, productivity and collaboration tools, software and products developed and marketed by Google.

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.